Graduate Certificate in Cyber Security

 Your learning team

 Get a world-class education and transform your career.

 Develop skills that have been validated by industry, while getting credentialed by a world-leading university.

 You'll gain knowledge and practical skills from renowned industry partners who are at the forefront of their field.

 Advance your career while you study.
 RMIT Online courses let you balance work, study and life commitments.

 Be guided by a network of industry experts and peers, and supported by our dedicated success team.

 An Australian bachelor’s degree or equivalent in any discipline.
-You may also be considered for the graduate certificate a minimum 5 year’s full-time work experience in a related industry setting.
+You may also be considered for the graduate certificate if you have a minimum 5 year’s full-time work experience in a related industry setting.
 Applicants will need to submit a CV.
 Please use plan code: GC036O’ in the application system for this course.

 International students are required to provide current evidence of English language proficiency for admission to RMIT University.
 You can provide your results from one of these three options:

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit the English language requirements and equivalency information.